Meet our jury

 The jury

-More jury members of Polstjärnepriset 2024 will be announced soon!
-Here you can find the jury of 2023.
+More jury members of Polstjärnepriset 2025 will be announced soon!

 Head of the jury